FOREX-Dollar gains on Fed rate hike bets, yen dips on Ueda comments

 The latest Fed data shows that commercial and industrial loans at commercial banks dropped to $2.756 trillion in the week ending March 29, from $2.824 trillion in the week ending March 15.

+Deposits at U.S. commercial banks rose near the end of March for the first time in about a month, indicating that pressures from customers pulling deposits were easing.

-Fed funds futures traders are currently pricing in a 70% probability that the Fed will hike rates by an additional 25 basis points at its May 2-3 meeting.
+Fed funds futures traders are pricing in a 74% probability that the Fed will hike rates by an additional 25 basis points at its May 2-3 meeting.
 FEDWATCH

-The dollar gained against the Japanese yen after Japan's new central bank governor Kazuo Ueda said it was appropriate to maintain the bank's ultra-loose monetary policy for now as inflation has yet to hit 2% as a trend.
+The dollar gained against the Japanese yen after Ueda said it was appropriate to maintain the BoJ's ultra-loose monetary policy for now as inflation has yet to hit 2% as a trend.

 ========================================================